 We have flats that range in size up to three bedrooms for students with several children, though most of our flats have one or two bedrooms.
 We will try to allocate the most appropriate accommodation to suit your circumstances, so please do contact the Flats Officer with any queries or for more information.
 You can see a selection of pictures of the family flats here.

 The rent on our family accommodation starts at £150.50 per week for a one bedroom flat, including all utility charges.
 Most one bedroom flats cost £176.40 though, and if you're renting as a couple, that equates to just £88.20 for each of you.
 Two bedroom flats start at £179.20 per week.

 For more detail on our flats including sizes, locations, and details of larger units, see the Family Flat details page.

-The leases on the family flats run for either 40 or 50 weeks, from 28 September 2013.
+The leases on the family flats run for 50 weeks, from 26 September 2015.
 Please note that when you accept the offer of a flat you are committing yourself to the full period of the lease.
 If you wish to vacate the flat before the end of the 50 week period, you will be liable for rent payments until a replacement tenant is found.
 The new tenant must be acceptable to the University and not vacating another university residence.

 In certain circumstances you or your partner may have to pay Council Tax to Lancaster City Council.
 You can find out more about this on the Student Funding Service Council Tax page, or get Council Tax advice from UKCISA if you are an international student.
 The taxes apply regardless of whether you live on or off campus.